Cascella-Group-UiO/HyMD/examples/selfassembly/README.md

 We expect to see self-assembly.
 What did we do: We started from an equilibrated stable bilayer.
 Blew it up by rasining the temperature.
 Cooled it down.
 Ran HyMD.
 We did not start from a random system.
 This is for being able to compare the kind of self-assembled structure we get from HyMD with the structure we had built on CHARMM-GUI followed by Gromacs equilibration.

+### Self-assembly of lipids that should form vesicles
+We do not start from a structured lipid bilayer.
+The reason is the self-assembled structure we expect to get is not an equilibrium structure.
+So there is no need for a mechanism in which we compare the HyMD-self-assembled-structure with a Gromacs-structure.